Who are the UBOs for your vereniging or stichting? 5 examples

 Below are the UBOs in some common situations.
 If you cannot determine a UBO based on the first point ‘interest based on assets’, look at point 2, ‘interest based on voting rights’ and so on.

 A refugee foundation has 4 board members.
-Oksana is chairman.
+Oksana is chairperson.
 The articles of association state that in a decision to amend the articles of association, she may cast 2 votes.
 The other board members each have 1 vote.
 So there are 5 votes in total.
 Each vote counts for 20%.
 Oksana has 40% voting rights.
-That is more than 25%, so she is the UBO.
+That is more than 25%, so she is a UBO.
+The other board members are not.

-Joey funds an interest group, but has no formal role as a director.
-He fulfils a role as an external stakeholder: he has control as a lender and determines in practice what the vereniging can and cannot do.
+Joey gives money to an interest group, but has no formal role as a director.
+He fulfils a role as an external stakeholder: he has influence as a lender and determines in practice what the vereniging can and cannot do.
 For example, by setting conditions to what the association can and cannot do with his money.
 Joey is a UBO.

 Can you not identify a UBO based on the interests listed above?
 Then look at who the senior executive(s) in the organisation are: those who run the business from day to day.
 These are also called pseudo-UBOs.
-In the case of a vereniging or stichting, these are the statutory directors: the directors appointed according to the rules laid down by law and the articles of association.
-These can be found in the Business Register, as every (managing) director under the articles of association of your organisation must be registered there.
+In the case of a vereniging or stichting, these are the directors appointed according to the rules laid down by law and the articles of association.
+They are listed as the statutory directors in the Business Register.

 A football club in Almere with more than 100 members has 3 board members: Amy, Tygo, and Rishi.
 The statutes state that the general members' meeting decides on amending the statutes.
 All members of the association have one vote each.
 So there is no one who can exercise more than 25% of the votes when taking the decision to amend the bylaws.
 In this case, the senior executives are the association's UBOs.
 These are the (managing) directors: Amy, Tygo, and Rishi.

 Once you have determined the UBOs of your organisation, you can register them via the UBO report.
 While doing so, check carefully the content of your articles of association.
-Unable to find a solution?
-Contact your accountant or a legal adviser.
+If you are not certain who the UBOs are, contact your accountant or a legal adviser.

-Do the UBOs of your association or foundation change?
+Have the UBOs of your vereniging or stichting changed?
 Please report this to KVK.
 Also, check regularly whether the registration of your organisation in the Business Register is still up to date.